vinceallenvince/Bit-Shadow-Machine/README.md

 }, null, Modernizr);
 ```

 We're adding 500 items with random scale and random location.
-We've also inversely mapped scale and opacity so the largest items have the most opacity.
+We've also inversely mapped scale and opacity so the largest items have the least opacity.

 Press 's' on your keyboard.
 You should see a status menu appear in the top left that indicates the total number of objects and the current frame rate.
 You should see 501 items (the world counts as an item) and a frame rate close to 60 frames per second.